 Trying snake wine, crawling the Tunnels of Cu Chi in Ho Chi Minh City, and simply relishing the traditional art of Water Puppet, Hanoi are just 3 outstanding suggestions among 40 cool experiences given below that tourists should consider in Vietnam.
-Such the hints are ideal for those who wish to make an impressive exploration of the nation.
-Check how many you can do on your nice trip now!
+Such hints are ideal for those who wish to make an impressive exploration of the country.
+Check how many unforgettable experiences must try in Vietnam you can have on your nice trip now!

 The War Remnants Museum, Ho Chi Minh City – Photo credit @amasiatravel

 - Tuck into a hot bowl of Pho (noodle soup) at a street food stall.

 - Light incense at Huong Pagoda – one of the most famed Buddhist shrines all over the nation.

 - Ride a bicycle around Hoi An Ancient Town, Quang Nam.

 - Rent a motor and then zoom along some hard-to-find alleys around the city.